longitachi/ZLPhotoBrowser/README.md

     Update the API for obtaining album permissions.
   Fix:
     Fixed the bug that mosaics were not displayed during painting.
-● 4.5.4
-  Add:
-    Enhance the user experience of the image cropping interface and optimize the animation effects.
-    Support for setting `VideoMirrored` in the custom camera.
-  Fix:
-    Fix the issue where some UI elements are displayed incorrectly on phones without a notch.
 ...
 ```